terraform-google-modules/terraform-example-foundation/4-projects/README.md

 The purpose of this step is to set up the folder structure, projects, and infrastructure pipelines for applications that are connected as service projects to the shared VPC created in the previous stage.
 For each business unit, a shared `infra-pipeline` project is created along with Cloud Build triggers, CSRs for application infrastructure code and Google Cloud Storage buckets for state storage.
 This step follows the same [conventions](https://github.com/terraform-google-modules/terraform-example-foundation#branching-strategy) as the foundation pipeline deployed in [0-bootstrap](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/0-bootstrap/README.md).
-The Cloud Build SA used by this pipeline can impersonate the project SA by enabling the `enable_cloudbuild_deploy` flag and necessary roles can be granted to this SA via `sa_roles` as shown in this [example](business_unit_1/development/example_base_shared_vpc_project.tf).
-This pipeline can be utilized for deploying resources in projects across development/non-production/production with granular permissions.

 ## Prerequisites